 What expertise and training do staff have in relation to children with SEND?

 We have staff in school with specialised expertise.
-Mrs Pinder has an MA in Special Educational Needs and Mrs Gould has attained the National SENCo Award.
+Mrs Gould has attained the National SENCo Award and Miss Dickinson is currently enrolled on the National SENCo award.

 Mrs Bottomley, our Learning Mentor, works with children who have barriers to learning, particularly regarding their social and emotional development.